Caudate Illness Part 1: Symptoms and Treatments

 Veterinarians: listings of vets worldwide who treat reptiles and amphibians

-- Association of Reptile and Amphibian Veterinarians, see Member Directory
+- Association of Reptile and Amphibian Veterinarians, see "Find a Vet"

 - Melissa Kaplan's Herp Veterinarians page, also lists vets that will consult with your local vet